Shuttlerock/trailer/README.md

 ### Sidekiq

-If you are using Rails, `Trailer::Middleware::Sidekiq` will be automatically added to the sidekiq middle chain for you.
+If you are using Sidekiq, `Trailer::Middleware::Sidekiq` will be automatically added to the sidekiq middle chain for you.
 You can trace operations using the standard `Trailer::Concern` method:

 ```
 class AuditJob < ApplicationJob
   include Trailer::Concern

   def perform(user)
-    with_trail(:audit_user, user) do
+    trace_class(user) do
       expensive_operation()
     end
   end
 end
 ```

-If you're' not using Rails, you'll need to add the Sidekiq middleware explicitly:
+If you're not using Rails, you'll need to add the Sidekiq middleware explicitly:

 ```
 ::Sidekiq.configure_server do |config|